 Asparagus tart

 There are endless variations of asparagus tart, and some recipes are healthier than others.
-If you’re looking to treat yourself or impress guests, you might want to make a more indulgent asparagus tart – one with double cream, eggs, and gruyère cheese, like this recipe from The Guardian.
+If you’re looking to treat yourself or impress guests, you might want to make a more indulgent version – one with double cream, eggs, and gruyère cheese, like this recipe from The Guardian.

-But the slender emerald beauty of asparagus is so delicate that you might not want to overpower it.
-So if you’re looking for a lighter recipe (or you’re vegan, or watching your cholesterol), you could try this recipe from Fit Foodie Nutter, which is low calorie, yet, due to its creamy cashew and tofu filling, still tastes like a treat.
+But the unique flavour of asparagus is so delicate that you might not want to overpower it.
+So if you’re looking for a lighter recipe (or you’re vegan, or watching your cholesterol), you could try this recipe from Fit Foodie Nutter, which is low-calorie but still tastes like a treat thanks to its creamy cashew and tofu filling.

-Whatever recipe you make, just remember that if you want to keep that vivid green colour, it’s important to avoid overcooking asparagus – and once cooked, put the stalks straight into an ice bath to ‘shock’ them so they stay crisp and tender!
+Whatever recipe you use, if you want to keep that vivid green colour, it’s important to avoid overcooking asparagus – and once cooked, put the stalks straight into an ice bath to ‘shock’ them so they stay crisp and tender.

 2. Rhubarb crumble